SELF-Technology/self-chain-public/docs/Roadmap/Developer Incentives.md

 **Open-ended proposals**

-- Developers apply through form and the team evaluates the proposal.
+- Developers apply through a form, and the team evaluates the proposal
 - The SELF team offers support and guidance throughout the process

-**List of suggested applications to be created by external developer or in-house**
+**List of suggested applications to be created by an external developer or in-house**

 - The SELF team offers various suggestions for developers
 - The SELF team offers support and guidance throughout the process